matthewtownson/Python_KD4014/_episodes/15-numpy-analysis.md

 > > ## Solution
 > > The data roughly doubles each day.
 The calculated growth factor is 1.94, which is reassuringly close to 2.
 > {: .solution}
 {: .challenge}

+> ## Calculating the band gap of photovoltaic materials
+>
+> In the tutorial we calculate the band gap of ITO.
+> Following the same procedure, calculate the band gap of one of the following photovoltaic materials: CdS, Si or GaAs.
+> To verify your code compare your band gap value to those found in the literature {: .challenge}

 > ## Encapsulation